When you hear these magical words as you cross the finish line, you’ve accomplished something very special.

 W/U 10' to Z2.
 Include 6 x 15-20" fast spinning (easy gear at 100+ rpm) mixed in.

-Z1 build up to Z2 off the bike (within 5 minutes of finishing ride).
+Easy Z1 off the bike (within 5 minutes of finishing ride) and build up to Z2.

 Warm up 10' easy with 6 x 20" strides mixed in (quick, fast accelerations but not sprints) - 30" easy jog in between.